viamrobotics/docs/docs/data/_index.md

 You can use data synced to the cloud to [train machine learning models](/ml/train-model/) and then [deploy these models to your robots](/ml/) from the Viam app.
 You can also [upload and use existing models](/ml/upload-model/).

+### Permissions

+Data management permissions vary between owners and operators.
+For more information about who can do what with data, see [Data Permissions](/fleet/rbac/#data-and-machine-learning).

 ## Next steps